FightRay/Connect4/README.md

 # Connect4 by Ray
 Welcome to the Connect4 game respository.
-Made for the Aon assignment, built using VueJS 2.6 and PHP 8.0.
+Made as a home assignment for an interview, built using VueJS 2.6 and PHP 8.0.
 The game features the full funcionality of the classic Connect4 game with 2 playing modes (Player vs AI or Local PvP) and 3 difficulty levels.
 It is fully responsive for both desktop and mobile devices, designed with pure css from scratch.